coH4n/Notes/Web/Virtualization.md

 **More secure.** Because there is no host operating system in a Type 1 hypervisor deployment, the attack surface of this deployment is much smaller than that of Type 2.
 This also means there will be significantly fewer security vulnerabilities that threat actors can exploit.

 **More stable.** The absence of a host operating system also eliminates problems related to the host operating system that could affect the performance and availability of the virtual machines running on the hypervisor.

+**TYPE 1 Disadvantages:**

+**Installation and management are more difficult.** With a Type 1 hypervisor, you have to start from scratch because you are dealing with a bare-metal server.
+Even though you still need to install a host operating system in a Type 2 deployment, IT administrators (even junior administrators) are more familiar with operating system installation and configuration.
+For this reason, they may find managing Type 1 more difficult.

+**It relies on an external management interface.** Typically, Type 1 hypervisors are managed through an external management interface.
+This means that to set up a Type 1 hypervisor, you'll need a separate system or computer.

+### TYPE 2(hosted hypervisor): ###